tsandh/whois-skill/README.md

 Looks up information about a person.

 ## Examples
-* "Find person Bill Gates?"
+* "Who is John Doe?"

 ## Credits
 Thomas Sandholm